jjgrainger/PostTypes/docs/posttypes/Add-taxonomies.md

 # Add Taxonomies

-New and existing Taxonomies can be added to a PostType using its `taxonomy()` method by passing the taxonomy name.
+You can add new and existing Taxonomies to a PostType by passing the taxonomy name to the `taxonomy()` method.

 ```php
 // Create a books post type